|Homepage:||Click to visit|

 Students interested in studying at Leiden in the fall semester should only look at courses on offer in Semester 1 (Blocks 1 & 2).
 Students interested in in studying at Leiden in the spring semester should only look at courses on offer in Semester 2 (Blocks 3 & 4).

-If you plan to attend Leiden's main campus in the fall only, only certain subject areas offer the possibility of completing final exams before Christmas.
+If you plan to attend Leiden's main campus for the fall semester, only certain subject areas offer the possibility of completing final exams before Christmas.
 Please check with Amy Bergmann for more details.

 Here is an interesting video describing some of the teaching methods and class styles you will encounter at Leiden.